 Earlier, the Supreme Tribunal ruled that the appellant will be able to obtain asylum in the UK only if his punishment for refusing to do military service, during which he risks being forced to act contrary to basic human behaviour, exceeds the minimum threshold of severity.
 It was found that the appellant was likely to face a fine.
 The court considered that the fine did not exceed the required minimum severity threshold.

-CHAPTER THREE
+CHAPTER THREE – structure?

 This study made used of mixed research methodology.
 Due to Pandemic interviewing has been removed as part of the methodology to be using to gather data and information.
 Rather documents, journal records were used.
 Researcher utilised a case study technique in this study.
 In the case of Windrush, research into Priti Patel’s immigration minister’s record on Windrush case and Black Lives Matters.
 This assessment followed an inductive approach to assessing the effect of deportation on children and family.
 Majority of research data were collected using a secondary research strategy.
 This encourages the researcher to seek a more meaningful and broader perspective on the effect of deportation on children and family (Vargas and Pirog, 2016).